What Does It Mean

 the 1830s made a proposal truly consonant with our Constitution:

-...that the whole real property of
+...that the whole real

-the State--lands, mines, quarries, buildings and capital of every description
+the State--lands, mines, quarries, buildings and capital of every

 be declared forever public property (as in the nature of things it is),